ViennaRNA/ViennaRNA/doc/sphinx/source/linking.rst

 Again, the path to the library, ``/usr/lib``, may be omitted if this path is searched for libraries by default.
-The second flag tells the linker to include ``libRNA.a``, and the remaining two flags activate :ref:`start/install:link time optimization` and :ref:`start/install:openmp` support, respectively.
+The second flag tells the linker to include ``libRNA.a``, and the remaining two flags activate :ref:`configuration:link time optimization` and :ref:`configuration:openmp` support, respectively.

 .. note::